ralphtsturner/Gengine/README.md

 You can use the homebrew package manager to install SDL2 like so: "brew install sdl2" And with that the script should work fine.

+# Note:
+  - Please move the .clangd in the main directory into the src folder not the src/engine just the src/ with the main and glad.c files.

 # Windows
 Sorry!, I don't have a windows script for building this engine yet, although i do plan on in the future.